-The Compensation Committee is responsible for reviewing and approving the reimbursement by us of the compensation of our chief financial officer and his staff, and the staff of our chief compliance officer.
+The Compensation Committee is responsible for reviewing and approving the reimbursement by us of the compensation of our chief financial officer and and chief compliance officer, and their respective staffs.
 The current members of the Compensation Committee are Messrs.
 Dunn, Meyer and Ray, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the NASDAQ corporate governance regulations.
 Mr. Ray serves as the chairman of the Compensation Committee.
 As discussed below, currently, none of our executive officers are directly compensated by us.
 The Compensation Committee met once during the 2013 fiscal year.